Valarm compatible sensors are available at Shop.Valarm.net.

 Now you can put your wing nuts on the bottoms of the all thread rods and stack your saucers on top of each other.
 Cut pieces of plastic or vinyl tubing to your desired height to create spacers between each level of plates (approximately 1″ plastic tube pieces used here).

-Now plug it in to your sensor hubs for Industrial IoT sensor telemetry and remote monitoring!
+Now plug it in to your sensor hubs for M2M and Industrial IoT sensor monitoring.

 Please don’t hesitate to Contact Us at Info@Valarm.net if you’ve got any questions.